ChimeHQ/JSONRPC/README.md

 # JSONRPC

 There are already a bunch of packages out there for doing JSON-RPC in Swift.
-This one is just very simple and makes not assumptions about the transport stream type.
+This one is just very simple and makes no assumptions about the transport stream type.

 ## Integration